 Some people think the more you compliment employees, the better.
 We suggest finding that sweet spot between too little praise and excessive acknowledgement, because too much of a good thing can sometimes seem insincere.
 It may seem counterintuitive, but if you give credit to every single person for all the things, it takes away the value acknowledgment has in the first place.
 Chocolate cake isn’t as exciting when you have it at every meal (or so we’re told).

 Make sure you give feedback to your employees in a genuine way.
-You can show your sincerity by being specific with the credit you give.
+You can show your sincerity by being specific with the compliments you give.

 “You contributed to our presentation in a huge way when you helped us collect all that data the night before our big presentation.”

 Notice there is a direct cause and effect.
 “You did ABC, which was great because XYZ.”
-Being specific is key in showing you sincerely appreciate their work.
+Being specific is key to show that person how they helped you reach business goals.

 2. It doesn’t need to be public

-We love shoutouts!
+We love shoutouts in company meetings!
 They’re great for building a community and more easily communicating what type of work is appreciated on a larger scale.
 That being said, public praise isn’t everyone’s cup of tea.
-For a lot of people, getting credit for a job well done is sometimes more special when it’s done behind the scenes.
+For a lot of people, getting praised for a job well done is sometimes more special when it’s done behind the scenes.
 The more personal you make it, the more easily your employee will see how they contributed.

 - Send them a detailed email